alfitra20/flutter-onboarding/README.md

-# flutter_onboarding_with_scopedmodel
+# flutter_onboarding

-Flutter App consist of Login and Registration workflow with ScopedModel
+Flutter App consist of Login and Registration workflow